hanneoberman/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, my name is Hanne Oberman.
-I'm a research master's student Methodology and Statistics for the Behavioural, Biomedical and Social Sciences at Utrecht University.
-I expect to graduate this month (May 2020).
+I recently graduated the MSc programme 'Methodology and Statistics for the Behavioural, Biomedical and Social Sciences at Utrecht University'.
+Currently, I'm working as junior researcher on the topic of missing data methodology.